spring-projects/spring-integration/org.springframework.integration.samples/README.txt

 [INFO] Total time: 13 seconds
 . . . .

-You are ready to start working with samples
+Once you see BUILD SUCCESSFUL, you are ready to start working with samples.

-You can do so by doing one of two things
+You can do so in one of two ways:

-1. If your Java IDE is integrated with Maven (e.g., Eclipse/STS with Maven plug-in - highly recommended) then you can import individual projects into the workspace as Maven projects and start using them by following documentation in the javadoc of *Demo.java files.
+1. If your Java IDE is integrated with Maven (e.g., SpringSource Tool Suite or Eclipse with a Maven plug-in is highly recommended), then you can import the projects into a workspace as Maven projects and start using them by following the documentation in the javadoc of the various *Demo.java files.

 For example:
-File -> Import -> General -> Existing Project into Workspace and Browse to a specific project.
+    File -> Import -> General -> Existing Projects into Workspace Browse to the 'samples' directory or a specific project's sub-directory

-2. If you prefer to configure project on your own and simply need the right JARs in the class path, you can build samples using a pre-configured Maven profile which will copy all project dependencies (JARs) in the 'lib' directory of each project:
+2. If you prefer to configure the projects on your own and simply need the right JARs on the class path, you can build the samples using a pre-configured Maven profile which will copy all project dependencies (JARs) in the 'lib' directory of each project:

 	#> mvn install -P classpath

-Open any project and you will see the 'lib' directory with all the JARs required to run this demos Now you can configure your IDE to point to this directory.
+Open any project and you will see the 'lib' directory with all of the JARs required to run the demos.
+Now you can configure your IDE to point to those directories.

 Happy integration :-)